 The Ledger and Trezor both support hundreds of cryptocurrencies (when you include ERC20 tokens).
 Thus the Coldcard’s functionality is severely limited as compared to other wallets.
-It’s really designed for Bitcoin investors and Bitcoin investors only.
+It’s designed for Bitcoin investors and Bitcoin investors only.

-It supports several features that other hardware wallet manufacturers have decided to not include with their devices.
+It supports several features that other hardware wallet manufacturers have decided not to include with their devices.
 We’ll look at these Coldcard security features now…and there are a lot of them.

 It achieves this through full native support of BIP174.